On Monday, 4 January 2021, the Government annouced a National Lockdown to help stop the spread of Coronavirus.

 The Department of Health and Social Care (DHSC) has commissioned NHS Test and Trace on behalf of the government and is the data controller for the purposes of providing Test and Trace data to Fareham Borough Council.

 Fareham Borough Council are the data controller for the purposes of assessing eligibility, administering and making payments under the Test and Trace Support scheme.

 If you believe you are eligible for a Test and Trace Support Payment, and are able to produce the evidence to support your application, you can contact the Council by completing and submitting the Test and Trace Self-Isolation Payment Request Form.

 Alternatively, please contact us by emailing email@example.com, or phone 01329 824646.

 You will need to provide your name, address and contact email/telephone number, and a member of the team will be in touch to discuss your application.

-If you need help with food and toiletries please contact Citizens Advice in the first instance who will be able to refer you to The Fareham and Gosport Basics Bank.
+If you are struggling to afford food and essentials, please contact Citizens Advice in the first instance who will be able to refer you to the relevant organisation.
 Citizens Advice can be contacted by calling 01329 223 117 or online through their website.

-Helping the local community in the Western Wards areas including Park Gate, Locks Heath, Priory Park, Warsash and Sarisbury:
+Helping the local community in the Western Wards areas including Park Gate, Locks Heath, Priory Park, Warsash, Sarisbury and Titchfield: